-The Best Exit Interview Questions
+The 37 Best Restaurant Interview Questions

-In this article, Sling’s experts have created a list of the twenty best exit interview questions.
+In this article, Sling’s experts have created a list of the 27 best exit interview questions.
 You can pick and choose according to your needs, or use them all to gain deep insight into your employees and your company.

 The answers you get to this question will be as unique and the individuals who give them.
 That’s because everyone starts looking to switch jobs for different reasons.
 The important insight comes over time when you start to detect common themes in the answers.

 Some may see these first two questions as the same, but they’re actually very different.
 Your employee may have started looking to switch jobs for one reason.
 But she may have made the final decision for a host of other reasons.

 The answer to this question will indicate the specifics of where your company is lacking.
 It could be company culture.
 It could be pay or benefits.
 It could be lack of flexibility.
 It could be any number of things.

 But when asked question number four, he may offer this advice: “Actively promote professional development and motivate employees to reach out.”
 So maybe it’s not the number of opportunities you offer, but the promotion of those opportunities that is the real key.
 Asking both questions in tandem can reveal these finer points.

 Be prepared for a yes or no answer to this question, but probe a little deeper by asking a follow-up question like, “What circumstances would change your mind?”
 View those answers as a way to improve retention and keep key positions filled.

 This question will often tease out more reasons why the employee felt dissatisfied with her job and started looking for another.
-Because you’re are asking a very direct question, you may get a series of direct answers.
+Because you are asking a very direct question, you may get a series of direct answers.
 But that can be very valuable.

 First and foremost, you can use the information you glean from the employee’s answer to improve the performance and development of the manager who still works for your company.
 Second, you can use the information to help in finding a new employee for the team.

 Questions four and six deal more with the company as a whole.
-Question eight helps you dig into the specific things the employee’s manager could have done better.
+Question nine helps you dig into the specific things the employee’s manager could have done better.
 This question helps you peel back the layers to see what’s going on in the trenches.

 If the answer to this question is no, use it as an indicator that there may be others in your organization who feel the same way.
 Remember, where there’s smoke, there’s fire.
 The answer to this question can help you discern the problem and help you take steps to remedy the situation before it becomes a bigger issue.

 You don’t often see what goes on on a daily basis in other parts of your company, just like other employees don’t see what goes on in your job.
-This question helps you see where you can improve the workplace environment (e.g., tools, training, resources, work conditions, etc.) that is so important to continued success.
+This question helps you see where you can improve the workplace environment (e.g., training, resources, work conditions, etc.) that is so important to continued success.

 The way we work is constantly in flux, so it should come as no surprise if an employee indicates that his job changed while he worked at your company.
 Take the information this employee gives and use it to update the job description before starting the hiring process.
 That way, you can be sure you are looking for the right skills to fill the vacant position.

-Question eleven dealt with skills.
-Question twelve deals with qualities.
+Question fourteen dealt with skills.
+Question fifteen deals with qualities.
 Yes, the job may have changed from one that focused on phone communication to one that focused on written communication (a skills-based change).
-But it also may have changed in regards to some of the softer qualities like patience, people skills, and organization.
+But it also may have changed in regard to some of the softer qualities like patience, people skills, and organization.